Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information: Related WORK

-However, research on viewport prediction of point cloud video considering both video content and user trajectory is limited compared to 360 video or VR video.
-In this study, we aim to bridge this research gap and maximize viewport prediction performance by jointly considering point cloud video saliency and the user's head trajectory.
+However, as shown in Table \ref{tb:ref}, research on viewport prediction for point cloud videos, which considers both video content and user trajectory, is limited compared to 360-degree or VR videos.
+In this study, we aim to bridge this gap by jointly considering point cloud video saliency and user head trajectory information, thereby maximizing viewport prediction performance.

-\subsubsection{Visual Saliency Detection}
+\subsection{Visual Saliency Detection}

-The detection of visual saliency is a prominent research topic in the field of computer vision, with the goal of quickly locating the most attractive objects or patterns in an image or video clip.
-This is vital to predicting the user's visual attention and viewport \cite{730558,10.1145/3240508.3240669,5459462,li2022spherical,li2022optimal,8466906}.
+Visual saliency is a prominent research topic in computer vision, aiming to quickly identify the most {attention-grabbing objects or patterns in images or videos.
+This is crucial for predicting the user's visual attention and viewport \cite{730558,10.1145/3240508.3240669,5459462,li2022spherical,li2022optimal,8466906}.

-Visual saliency detection can be classified into two categories: visual saliency detection for images and visual saliency detection for videos.
-For still images, deep learning techniques have improved the detection capability of visual saliency, and various deep learning-based methods have been proposed to address the challenge of visual saliency detection in still images.
-For example, Q. Lai, et al. propose a weakly supervised visual saliency prediction method on images using a joint loss module and a deep neural network module \cite{9749931}.
-M. Zhong, et al. develop a computational visual model based on support vector regression to predict the user's visual attention to a specific category \cite{9853271}.
-G. Ma, et al. revisit the problem of image salient object detection from the semantic perspective, providing a novel network for learning the relative semantic saliency degree for two input object proposals \cite{9395398}.
-V. Figueiredo et al. \cite{9287102} utilize orthographic projections in 2D planes and apply established saliency detection algorithms to create a 3D point cloud saliency map.
-In contrast, X. Ding et al. \cite{8726371} propose a novel approach for detecting saliency in point clouds by jointly utilizing both local distinctness and global rarity cues, which are supported by psychological evidence.
+Visual saliency detection can be divided into two categories: imag-based and video-based detection.
+Deep learning techniques enhance saliency detection in still images, overcoming related challenges with various methods.
+For instance, Q. Lai et al. \cite{9749931} propose a weakly supervised method for visual saliency prediction using a joint loss module and a deep neural network.
+M. Zhong et al. \cite{9853271} develop a computational visual model based on support vector regression to predict user attention to specific categories.
+G. Ma et al. \cite{9395398} revisit image salient object detection from a semantic perspective, providing a novel network to learn the relative semantic saliency of two input object proposals.
+In the domain of 3D point clouds, V. F. Figueiredo et al. \cite{9287102} use orthographic projections and established saliency detection algorithms to generate a 3D point cloud saliency map.
+In contrast, X. Ding et al. \cite{8726371} propose a novel approach for detecting saliency in point clouds by combining local distinctness and global rarity cues, supported by psychological evidence.